 On-Demand Pricing allows you to pay for resources and services on a per-hour basis, while Spot Instances Pricing is based on the period during in which your instances are running on AWS.
 This option can represent a 90% discount from the On-Demand Pricing rate.

 Both Azure DevOps and AWS developer tools ensure that CI/CD is part of your development processes.
 This enables teams to build once and deploy anywhere, resulting in a smoother workflow.
 Additionally, Azure DevOps and AWS technologies both automate several DevOps processes, reducing the day-to-day manual effort in maintaining and provisioning development processes.

 Discovering deployment errors can be exceedingly difficult in complex DevOps environments where application release is executed frequently.
 AWS CodeDeploy alleviates this burden by enabling developers to roll back changes during the deployment process so they can address CI/CD pipeline challenges as early as possible.

 AWS developer tools also offer AWS CodeStar, This feature increases productivity across teams by provides an interface to easily manage your software development and CI/CD pipelines.

 Azure Boards and Azure Repos provides an agile environment for DevOps teams and developers to collaborate while tracking the daily progress of each task.
 Managing pull requests, merging, and testing developers’ changes can now occur daily, reducing the time needed to release the software to the production environments.

 While both Azure DevOps and AWS developer tools make it easy to orchestrate DevOps pipeline by helping teams build, test, and deploy code, each offer specific tools and features.

-The way teams approach improving development workflows looks different from organization to organization.
-It’s important to understand which suite of developer tools compliments your organizational needs and operational costs to best serve your DevOps culture and CI/CD workflow.
+The way teams approach improving development workflows looks different from organisation to organisation.
+It’s important to understand which suite of developer tools compliments your organisational needs and operational costs to best serve your DevOps culture and CI/CD workflow.